Impartiality or control? Who decides what free speech looks like in UK media

 Inclusion, integrity, progressive.
 These are the words often used to highlight Scotland’s supposed moral distance from its southern neighbour, a nation priding itself on social conscience, from climate policy to public services.
 And yet, nowhere is this self-image more clearly contradicted than in Scottish football.

-That this nation, so proud of egalitarian values, has failed so markedly to extend them to its national sport is more than ironic—it’s shameful.
+That this nation, so proud of egalitarian values, has failed so markedly to extend them to its national sport is more than ironic, it’s shameful.
 The first ethnic minority player to don the Scotland shirt was Andrew Watson in 1881.
 Over a century later, the list of successors remains painfully short.
 Che Adams and Nigel Quashie are often named as signs of progress, but neither was born or developed in Scotland.
 Their inclusion only highlights the problem, Scottish football isn’t producing these players through its own system, and often when there is an example the players are borrowed.

 The present isn’t much better.
 Denmark, with a similar population and ethnic breakdown, currently boasts nine national players from minority backgrounds.
 Scotland?
 Still clinging to tokenism.
 As Rob Webb described in Holyrood, there’s a “fit in or f*** off” mentality in Scottish football, both at grassroots and in boardrooms.
-For many young ethnic minority players, the dream of making it feels distant—not due to lack of talent, but lack of belonging.
+For many young ethnic minority players, the dream of making it feels distant, not due to lack of talent, but lack of belonging.

 That’s where people like Yusuf Bamba step in.
 As the founder of Scoutable FC, Bamba is doing the work that the SFA should have been doing years ago: creating a platform for talent that’s often overlooked.

 “Scoutable has given a chance to players who’ve been overlooked by the system,” Bamba says.
-“These are talented young people who don’t always come through the usual routes—maybe because of where they’re from, who they know, or not having the right support system.
+“These are talented young people who don’t always come through the usual routes, maybe because of where they’re from, who they know, or not having the right support system.
 We’ve created a space where their talent can actually be seen.”

 Through showcase matches and trials, Scoutable has connected these players to real opportunities.
 But Bamba is under no illusions: grassroots change is not enough.
 “Real change needs to happen at a higher level, like the SFA or SPFL,” he explains.
 “In England, platforms like Scoutable get backing from the FA.
 In Scotland, we keep hearing ‘you’re doing a great job,’ but there’s no real help.
-Words don’t create change—support does.”
+Words don’t create change, support does.”

 This lack of institutional buy-in isn’t limited to football’s governing bodies.
 Bamba recalls his attempts to secure sponsorship and media support with mixed success.
 “Some sponsors believed in what we were doing and were happy to contribute in the moment,” he says.
 “But when I pitched longer-term plans, it became more difficult.
 Even if they loved the idea in principle, they often pulled back with reasons why they couldn’t commit.”

 As for media attention, Bamba acknowledges the exposure but questions the intent.
 “With the BBC, I felt the interest was driven by finding a story that fit their narrative at the time.
 I didn’t necessarily get the sense there was a long-term commitment to action.”
-He singles out broadcaster Jean Johansson as a rare exception—someone who followed up and genuinely tried to help.
+He singles out broadcaster Jean Johansson as a rare exception, someone who followed up and genuinely tried to help.
 “Whether it was deeply heard or not, I can’t say,” Bamba adds, “but it hasn’t discouraged me.
 I’ll keep finding ways to make this issue heard.”

 Scotland cannot expect to compete internationally while ignoring the full breadth of its talent.
 Inclusion isn’t just morally right—it’s strategic.
-Until football in Scotland looks like Scotland itself, success on the world stage will remain a distant dream.

 Yusuf Bamba and Scoutable FC player speaking to Sky Sports